Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +4500

-- Sportsbooks have moved the Hurricanes' national championship odds up from +10000 at the beginning of the season to +4500.
-Among all teams in college basketball, that is the 55th-biggest change.
+- The Hurricanes have experienced the 55th-biggest change in terms of their national championship odds, improving from +10000 at the beginning of the season to +4500.

-- Based on its moneyline odds, Miami (FL) has a 2.2% chance of winning the national championship.
+- Miami (FL) has a 2.2% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.